zuozhenggh/learning-library/analytics-library/redbull/prepare-schema/prepare-schema.md

 5. **Download** <a href="files/create_user.sql" target="\_blank">`create_user.sql`</a>.
 Save the file on your local machine.
 Make sure that the file is saved with extension `.sql`.

 6. Open the `create_user.sql` file with a text editor and copy-and-paste all of its contents into the database actions worksheet area.
+This file will create a new user "F1" for us.

     ![ADW Menu](images/copy-paste.png)